Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 The Headlines: What Changed

-The government promised not to raise income tax rates, National Insurance, or VAT.
-They kept that promise—technically.
-Instead, they're using fiscal drag (frozen thresholds during inflation) and new targeted taxes to raise revenue.
+Income tax, National Insurance, and VAT rates were left unchanged.
+Instead, the Treasury leans on fiscal drag (frozen thresholds during inflation) and targeted taxes to raise revenue.

 Clever.
 Frustrating.